samirm00/acme-web-design/README.md

 1-Index.html file : which present the HYF online courses .

-2-Services.html : present hte different services or courses.
+2-Services.html : present the different services or courses.

-3-AboutUs.html : all the information about the online courses and how the client can send us his information and fill forms.
+3-AboutUs.html : all the information about the online courses and how the client can send us his/her information by filling forms.

 4-Style.css file .